Federal Overtime Laws

 - Administrative responsibilities include office work directly related to management or general business operations.
 This must include the ability to exercise discretion and independent judgement in significant business matters.

 - Professional employees include doctors, teachers, lawyers, computer workers and other learned or creative professionals whose work requires an advanced degree.
 These exempt employees are usually not eligible for overtime regardless of how they are paid.

 Additionally, highly compensated employees are subject to a more relaxed duties test, and are therefore often exempt from overtime pay.
 According to the new federal overtime laws, a highly compensated employee is anyone who receives an annual salary over $134,004.

 If you do not meet all three of these requirements, you are nonexempt and entitled to overtime pay.

 Questions about the New Overtime Laws?
 Contact Our North Carolina Attorneys Now

 DOL regulations can be confusing, and many employers may try to avoid following federal overtime laws.
 However, it is your right as an employee to fight for the pay you legally deserve.
-Contact the North Carolina attorneys at Riddle & Brantley, LLP to find out how we can help you get your rightful overtime pay.
+Contact the North Carolina attorneys at Riddle & Brantley to find out how we can help you get your rightful overtime pay.
 We offer free initial consultations from our offices in Goldsboro, Raleigh, Jacksonville and Kinston.